Hundreds of Honduran migrants set out for US amid pandemic

 Mexico tried to bus asylum seekers stuck at its northern border to other parts of the country and back to their home countries.
 Mexico has typically offered migrants the opportunity to seek asylum there, but many have their minds set on the United States.
 Migrants are also likely to find it more difficult to find work in Mexico now as the economy is expected to contract 10% this year due to the impact of the pandemic.

-Pérez D. reported from Guatemala City.
+Escalon reported from Corinto, Honduras.
 Associated Press writer Christopher Sherman in Mexico City contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.